24 Different Types of Ants in Minnesota

 Unlike some other species, this type does not have a sting but a very painful bite that will swell up quickly.

-These types of ants in Minnesota are known to live in moist areas like near rotting wood or plants, and they thrive in forested areas with heavy underbrush.
+These types of ants in Minnesota live in moist areas, such as near rotting wood or plants, and they thrive in forested areas with heavy underbrush.

-They can also be found living around homes where they scavenge for food, especially sweets, and if infested, they can be destructive to furniture, window frames, and building materials and make an awful mess.
+They can also be found living around homes, where they scavenge for food, especially sweets.
+If infested, they can be destructive to furniture, window frames, and building materials and make an awful mess.

 23. False Honey Ant